India: Dozens of bodies recovered after barge sinks during cyclone | DW | 20.05.2021

 Prime Minister Narendra Modi on Wednesday conducted an aerial survey of the damage, promising government aid.

-Meanwhile, a major new storm was building off India's east coast in the Bay of Bengal, weather forecasters warned on Thursday.
+Meanwhile, a major new storm is building off India's east coast in the Bay of Bengal, weather forecasters warned on Thursday.

 The system was "very likely" to intensify gradually into a cyclone, which is projected to hit the coasts of the states of West Bengal and Odisha around May 26.